jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 ---- #excerpt ----

-Part 2 of my experience as a new user of Go, focusing on pointers.
+Part 2 of my experience as a new user of Go.